4th Brigade Combat Team, 82nd Airborne Division: First Deployment

 The brigade's first deployment was to multinational Regional Command East in Afghanistan, from January 2007 through March 2008.
 The brigade conducted counter-insurgency operations in RC East, and provided an infantry battalion as the theater reserve force.
-SPC Monica Brown became the second woman since World War II to earn the Silver Star for gallantly saving the lives of fellows soldiers during an ambush in Paktika Province on April 25, 2007.
+During that deployment, SPC Monica Brown became the second woman since World War II to earn the Silver Star for gallantly saving the lives of fellows soldiers during an ambush in Paktika Province on April 25, 2007.